Replacement Windows Reviews and Research

 by Editors for Efficient Windows Collaborative

-The Efficient Windows Collaborative website is a joint project of the Center for Sustainable Building Research at the University of Minnesota, the Alliance to Save Energy and the Lawrence Berkeley National Laboratory.
+The Efficient Windows Collaborative website is consortium of window manufacturers, distributors, and affiliates, including the National Fenestration Rating Council.
 The site is full of useful information about how to choose the best replacement windows for your climate and how to make sure they are installed properly.
+You can also find a window selector that will recommend new construction and replacement products based on your location, home type and other factors.

 A Guide to Choosing Replacement Windows